Diane Doyle BAPT Adult And Child Play and Registered Theraplay Therapist

 My passion for equality means I have undertaken professional development training in FGM, Child Protection, Attachment, Empathy, Emotional Intelligence and Relationship Based Practice, and working with Auditory Processing Disorders.
 I also work providing training and therapeutically supporting Parents/ carers and staff at a small charity in Ealing for Children with Additional Needs.

 Training, qualifications & experience

-MA Play Therapy; Theraplay Level One and MIMS Assessment; Foundation Diploma in Dramatherapy; Child Parent Relationship Therapy (CPRT – Research based 10- session Filial Therapy Model); Art Psychotherapy summer school; Early Years Educator EDEXCEL 3
+MA Play Therapy; Theraplay Level One and Advanced MIM Assessment; Foundation Diploma in Dramatherapy; Child Parent Relationship Therapy (CPRT – Research based 10- session Filial Therapy Model); Art Psychotherapy summer school; Early Years Educator EDEXCEL 3

 Non - directive and child/ person centred.
 Informed by neuroscience and attachment theory

 British Association of Play Therapists - Full Member.